easywon/personal_test/README.md

 5/16/19
     9:38 AM - Starting to outline basic logging process.
     12:00 PM - Managed to create an internal transaction to handle the insertion of new log items.
+    2:30 PM - Created both start and end log methods to mark when the database is being accessed and changed.